 Go through this detailed guide to understand everything about world handwashing day.

-1. How should a person wash their hands
+1. How should a Person Wash Hands?

 When you wash your hands, just a quick rinse with some soap will not help.
 Follow these steps and ensure to follow them whenever you wash your hands.